flutter/website/src/docs/get-started/install/_ios-setup.md

 ### Deploy to iOS devices

-To deploy your Flutter app to a physical iOS device you need the third-party CocoaPods dependency manager and an Apple Developer account.
-You'll also need to set up physical device deployment in Xcode.
+To deploy your Flutter app to a physical iOS device you'll need to set up physical device deployment in Xcode and an Apple Developer account.
+If your app is using Flutter plugins, you will also need the third-party CocoaPods dependency manager.

+ 1. You may skip this step if your apps do not depend on [Flutter plugins][] with native iOS code.
- 1. Install and set up CocoaPods by running the following commands:
+ [Install and set up CocoaPods][] by running the following commands:

     ```terminal
     $ sudo gem install cocoapods
-    $ pod setup
     ```
+{{site.alert.note}}
+ The default version of Ruby requires `sudo` to install the CocoaPods gem.
+ If you are using a Ruby Version manager, you may need to run without `sudo`.
+{{site.alert.end}}

  1. Follow the Xcode signing flow to provision your project: